emmanuel-hartman/supervisedDL-SRVFdistances/README.md

 # Usage

 A Jupyter Notebook called *Examples.ipynb* has been included with examples of usage of our main functions.
-This covers our functions that declare a Keras model with the structure outlined in *Supervised deep learning of elastic SRV distances on the shape space of curves*, train the network using shape preserving data augmentation, and generate random curves from the same shape class as another curve.
-Further, in the Jupyter Notebook called *TrainedNetworks.ipynb* we outline how to use one of our pretrained networks (include in the Data folder) to compute a distance between two curves.
+This covers our functions that declare a Keras model with the structure outlined in *Supervised deep learning of elastic SRV distances on the shape space of curves*, train the network using shape-preserving data augmentation, and generate random curves from the same shape class as another curve.
+Further, in the Jupyter Notebook called *TrainedNetworks.ipynb* we outline how to use one of our pre-trained networks (included in the Data folder) to compute a distance between two curves.

 # Trained Networks

 In the *TrainedNetworks* folder we include two networks, defined and trained in our framework.
-The first, called *Model_Synthetic1.h5* was trained on open, real valued functions discretized at 90 points from our Synthetic I data set.
+The first, called *Model_Synthetic1.h5* was trained on open, real-valued functions discretized at 90 points from our Synthetic I data set.
 Model_Synthetic1 was trained for 500 epochs with parameters trainsize=10000 and reparamn=10.
 We plot the mean squared error of this model on the training data as well as on unseen testing data.
-The second, called *Model_Kimia.h5* wass trained on closed, 2-dimensional curves discretized at 100 points from the Kimia dataset.
+The second, called *Model_Kimia.h5* was trained on closed, 2-dimensional curves discretized at 100 points from the Kimia dataset.
 Model_Kimia was trained for 50 epochs with parameters trainsize=10000 and reparamn=10.
 We illustrate the usage of these frameworks in the Jupyter Notebook called *TrainedNetworks.ipynb*.
 |<img src="Data/LossPlot.png" width="300" height="300"> <img src="Data/LossPlot2DCurves.png" width="300" height="300">|
 |:--:|
 | *Mean Squared Error of *Model_Synthetic1.h5* (left) and *Model_Kimia.h5* (right) on training data (blue) and testing/validation data (red)* |